leonardfarringtonjr/PORTFOLIO/README.md

         // can use @push to use jquery
     7. Admin and Dashboard are always selected even when you're on a different page -> the tutorial doesn't have this problem
     8. Dropdown doesn't stay open and the page i'm on isn't highlighted when I am on a dropdown link
+    9. All of the links -> Dashboard / Hero -> check and make sure they are all correct